 The draft plan actually specifies detailed candidate improvements that could be made to Amtrak Cascades stations stretching from Portland to Vancouver, British Columbia.
 They would all be necessary if the state takes a high-growth approach to intercity passenger rail.

-The future is foggy, but promising
+The future is foggy, but modestly positive

 Ultimately, the future is somewhat foggy about where Washington goes with rail investments and market demand.
 On the one side, freight rail has proven to be a bit boom and bust over the years and the companies that operate in the market are very hesitant to reveal too much about their plans.
 Owning the railway tracks means that they have considerable control over their use and can deny additional access.
 The companies also tend to make very short-term investments that add capacity, making them an unreliable partner in delivering new assets.
 On the other side, intercity passenger rail and commuter rail demand is extremely high today given the capacity.
 The main thing holding back more riders is indeed service capacity.